ArashPartow/bitmap/readme.md

 The following example is an old-school graphical effect of rendering fireballs that have been placed equidistant to their immediate neighbours following a Lissajous curve.
-The fireballs will then proceed move within the plane using the curve as their path.
+The fireballs will then proceed to move within the plane using the curve as their path.
 The example demonstrates the construction of a piecewise colour palette and the response_image functionality.
 After having 'simulated' N- frames, the final frame will be converted to a bitmap and then saved